Wandati/Django-React-Todo-App/README.md

 - Mark tasks as completed.
 - Delete tasks from the to-do list.
 - User-friendly interface with a clean and responsive design.
-- Integration of Django for backend logic and React for dynamic frontend updates.
+- Integration of Django for backend logic and React-Vite for dynamic frontend updates.

 ## Technologies Used

 - **Django:** A high-level Python web framework used for the backend.
 - **Django Rest Framework:** A powerful and flexible toolkit for building Web APIs with Django.
-- **React:** A JavaScript library for building user interfaces.
+- **React-Vite:** A JavaScript library for building user interfaces.
 - **React Hooks:** Used for state management in functional components.
 - **Fetch API:** Used for making asynchronous requests to the Django backend.
 - **Bootstrap:** Frontend framework for responsive design and styling.